unhm-programming-club/meeting-records/2021/Meeting 0001/Intro Email.md

 At the next meeting, the agenda will include a list of what resolutions passed at the previous meeting If you have any agenda items you’d like to add to this meeting, you can email me or bring them up at the end of the meeting, after the other agenda items are dealt with.

-For the first meeting, I’ll assume the role of “Interim President” it because someone has to direct things.
-Among the first agenda items is going to be a resolution as to whether you want to confirm me as interim President.
-When we go official, we can vote on a slate of directors.
+For the first meeting, I’ll assume the role of “Interim President” because someone has to direct things.
+Among the first agenda items is going to be a resolution as to whether you want to elect me as interim President.
+By the time we go official, we will elect officers.
 If anyone wants to assume the role of Interim Vice President, (or if you think you’d like to tackle the job of being Interim President) you are welcome to say so and we can put that up to a vote too.

 ## Agenda

 The agenda, proposed Interim Constitution and proposed Club Accounts Procedure are viewable at: https://github.com/unhm-programming-club/meeting-records/tree/master/2021/Meeting%200001

-All meeting agendas will be posted to that github repo (pending ratification of this procedure by the board - you)
+All meeting agendas will be posted to that github repo.

 ## When/Where

 I have scheduled the first meeting with Zoom, since it is a technology we are all familiar with from our UNHM classes.
-I don't love Zoom and am very open to using a different technology.
+I don't love Zoom and am open to trying different technologies.

 I’m setting the date for next Saturday, 3/13, at 12:00 PM.
 I figured that this date and time is likely to work for most, since there will not be conflicts with UNHM classes.
 However, some of you may have jobs or other obligations.
 If this date and time does not work for you, please email me back with your availability and I will look to find another time that works best for everyone.